-We assume that if the targets are dense enough that their position estimations do not supply enough information to disambiguate distinct targets, then existing tracking approaches (e.g. [2]) should be used to uniquely identify each target based upon likely trajectories.
+We assume that if the targets are dense enough that their position estimations do not supply enough information to disambiguate distinct targets, then existing tracking approaches (e.g. Bar-Shalom) should be used to uniquely identify each target based upon likely trajectories.

-5.1.2 Local Force Vector Calculation
+Local Force Vector Calculation

-The local control of a robot team member is based upon a summation of force vectors which are attractive for nearby targets, and repulsive for nearby robots.
-Figure 4 defines the magnitude of the attractive forces of a target within the predictive tracking range of a given robot.
-Note that the robot is repelled from a target if it is too close (distance $< do_1$ ) to that target, and it is strongly attracted to the target if the robot is nearby (distance $< do_2$ ).
+In performing their mission, the robots should be close enough to the targets to be able to take advantage of their (i.e. the robots') more sophisticated tracking devices (such as cameras) while remaining dispersed from each other to cover more terrain.
+The local control of a robot team member is thus based upon a summation of force vectors which are attractive for nearby targets and repulsive for nearby robots.
+Figure 5 defines the magnitude of the attractive forces of a target within the predictive tracking range of a given robot.
+Note that the robot is repelled from a target if it is too close to that target (distance $< do_1$ ), and it is attracted to the target if the robot is nearby (distance $< do_2$ ).
 Beyond a given distance $do_2$ , the attraction falls off linearly until the predicted tracking range is met, at which point the attraction goes to 0.